22 Oct 20

 Formula E is a new FIA championship and the world’s first fully-electric racing series.
 Beginning in Beijing on September 13 2014, the series will race on 10 city-centre circuits around the globe with the Punta del Este ePrix one of two in South America alongside Buenos Aires (Round 4, January 10, 2015).

 Ten teams, each with two drivers, will compete to create a unique and exciting championship designed to appeal to a new generation of fans, whilst accelerating the electric vehicle market and promoting sustainability.
-To date, eight of the 20 drivers have been conformed with Daniel Abt and Lucas di Grassi driving for Audi Sport Abt, Sam Bird and Jaime Alguersuari at Virgin Racing, Bruno Senna and Karun Chandhok at Mahindra Racing, Franck Montagny at Andretti Autosport and Jarno Trulli at new team TrulliGP.
+To date, eight of the 20 drivers have been confirmed with Daniel Abt and Lucas di Grassi driving for Audi Sport Abt, Sam Bird and Jaime Alguersuari at Virgin Racing, Bruno Senna and Karun Chandhok at Mahindra Racing, Franck Montagny at Andretti Autosport and Jarno Trulli at new team TrulliGP.

 Alejandro Agag, CEO of Formula E, said: “From the very outset, the Punta del Este authorities have been incredibly supportive of the FIA Formula E Championship and my thanks go to Mayor Martin Laventure and ACU President Jorge Tomasi for allowing us to race in their beautiful city.
 Punta del Este has shown a real commitment to sustainability and we hope by becoming a host Formula E city this will continue to showcase the benefits of electric vehicles.”